DistributedCollective/bidirectional-fastbtc/packages/fastbtc-node/README.md

 ### ABI changes

-If the contract ABI (in fastbtc-contracts) changes, update the ABI in this directory like this:
+When the contract ABI (in fastbtc-contracts) changes, update the ABI in this directory:

 ```
 cd ../fastbtc-contracts